CodeandCoffeeCommunity/Barista-bot/.github/ISSUE_TEMPLATE/new_chapter.md

 This includes: -->
 Set up in Discord:
  - [ ] Chapter role
- - [ ] Chapter catagory
+ - [ ] Chapter category
- - [ ] General chapter channal accessible by the `@chapter` role
+ - [ ] General chapter channel accessible by the `@chapter` role
  - [ ] Private chapter channel accessible by the roles `@Volunteer` and `@Organizer`
- - [ ] add new chapter to to Welcome message
+ - [ ] Add new chapter to to Welcome message

 Bot configuration:
- - [ ] add chapter role and emoji to the bot source code
+ - [ ] Add chapter role and emoji to the bot source code